Persona (Marracash album)

 Persona is the fifth studio album by Italian rapper Marracash, released on 31 October 2019 by Island Records and Universal Music Italia.

 The album originally consisted of 15 tracks.
-The single "Neon – Le ali", written and performed with Italian singer Elisa, was also composed for the album, but it was not completed on time.
-Despite not being included on Persona, the track was released as a single in March 2020, and added to the track listing of Personas streaming version.
+The single "Neon – Le ali", written and performed with Italian singer Elisa, was also composed for the album, but it was later scrapped and released as a standalone single, due to not completing it on time.
+The track was later added to Personas streaming version track listing.

 Praised by Italian music critics, the album placed at number one on Rolling Stone Italias list of the Best Albums of 2019.
 It also became a commercial success, spending six non-consecutive weeks atop the FIMI Italian Albums Chart.

 After placing at number five on the Italian year-end albums chart of 2019, it also became the top-selling record of 2020 in Italy.
-As of January 2021, all its 15 original tracks, as well as "Neon - Le ali", were certified platinum in Italy, while the album was certified quadruple platinum by the Federation of the Italian Music Industry, denoting 200,000 equivalent album units.
+As of January 2021, all its 15 original tracks, as well as "Neon - Le ali", were certified platinum in Italy, while the album was certified diamond by the Federation of the Italian Music Industry, denoting 500,000 equivalent album units.